The Pleasures and Perils of Investing in Classic Cars

 By Patrice Collette

-Capital Group Equity Analyst
+Capital Group Portfolio Manager

 I was drawn to cars long before I was old enough to drive one myself.
 As a boy, I pored over auto magazines and could proudly identify any make and model simply by listening to the rev of its engine.
 I bought my first car at 19 — a red 1965 MGB convertible.
 It guzzled oil and the roof leaked when it rained.
 But I didn’t care.
 Nothing was more fun than rounding a tight corner or accelerating on an open road.
 I still happily own that car to this day.

 In the past few years, interest in classic cars has grown enormously.
 This enthusiasm has been powered by a rise in the number of aficionados and a perception among some that historic cars are a viable asset class.
 The popularity is evident from the skyrocketing prices that cars are fetching at auctions.
 In 2018, a 1962 Ferrari 250 GTO sold for a record price of $48.4 million.
 Over the past decade, appreciation in the value of classic cars has handily surpassed that of art, wine and coins, all of which notched considerable gains themselves, according to the Knight Frank Luxury Investment Index.

 As an auto enthusiast, I’m glad to see people take up this hobby.
 Car collecting is rewarding in many ways, starting with the fact that a prized vehicle can last a lifetime.
 But the current infatuation gives me pause.
 Frankly, I worry that we are nearing the top of the market and that newcomers who view cars solely as investments could be disappointed.
 I want to stress that I’m not an auto analyst and I don’t follow the industry professionally.
 I’m merely an observer.
 But for those who may be interested in cars as either a hobby or a potential investment, I want to share a few thoughts.